Sabina Yasmin

-Sabina Yasmin (born 4 September 1954) is a Bangladeshi singer.
+Sabina Yasmin (Note: /bn/.) (/bn/; born 4 September 1954) is a Bangladeshi singer.
 She is best known as a playback singer in Bengali cinema.
 She has won the Bangladesh National Film Award for Best Female Playback Singer a record 14 times.
 She has recorded more than 1,500 songs for films and more than 10,000 songs in total.

 Yasmin was awarded Ekushey Padak in 1984 and the Independence Day Award in 1996 by the government of Bangladesh.

 Early life

 Yasmin was born on 4 September 1954 in Dhaka.
 Her ancestral home is in Satkhira.
 Her father, Lutfar Rahman, worked in the Provincial Civil Service of British Raj, and her mother, Begum Mouluda Khatun, was a vocal artist who took lessons from the musician Ustaad Kader Baksh.
 Yasmin is the youngest of the five sisters; her elder sisters are singers Farida Yasmin, Fauzia Yasmin, Nazma Yasmin, and Nilufar Yasmin.
 The first song that Yasmin learned with the household harmonium was Khokon Moni Shona.
 In 1964, she sang regularly in Khela Ghar, a radio programme.
 P.C.
 Gomez was her classical music mentor.
 Musician Altaf Mahmud discovered her singing voice while visiting her neighbour's house.
-She made her debut in playback singing through the song Modhu Jochnar Dipali for the film Agun Niye Khela (1967), directed by Zahir Raihan.
+She made her debut in playback singing through the song Modhu Jochnar Dipali for the film Agun Niye Khela (1967), directed by Amjad Hossain and Nurul Haque Bacchu.
 As child artists, she and Shahnaz Rahmatullah won awards from President Ayub Khan.

 Career

-Sabina Yasmin and Runa Laila receiving awards from Sheikh Hasina at Bangladesh National Film Awards ceremony in 2015.
+Yasmin and Runa Laila receiving awards from Sheikh Hasina at Bangladesh National Film Awards ceremony in 2015.

 Yasmin got her first breakthrough through the song titled Shudhu Gaan Geye Porichoy.
 She then started working under Altaf Mahmud in films including Anowara, Nayantara and Taka Ana Pai.
 She gradually performed along with Satya Saha, Subal Das, Khan Ataur Rahman, Alauddin Ali, Ahmed Imtiaz Bulbul and Gazi Mazharul Anwar.